Connecting HubSpot

 Each Rizer account connects to one HubSpot portal at a time.
 You can’t connect multiple portals to a single Rizer account.

-Separate Rizer accounts — Create a separate Rizer account for each HubSpot portal.
+If you need to manage recycling for multiple portals, you need separate Rizer accounts.
+Create a separate Rizer account for each HubSpot portal.
 Each runs independently with its own recycling data.

-Choosing the Right Portal
+Choosing the right rortal

 When you authorize the connection, HubSpot asks which portal to connect if you have access to multiple.
 Make sure you select the right one — this is where Rizer will read deals from and create new opportunities.